Git Revision Graph

 getRefs(...).

-- It renders the active repository through a
+- It renders the active repository through an editor

 - It listens to repository open/close, checkout, and state-change events to keep the view synchronized.